natecollins/scs28/README.md

 Super Card Shuffle 28!
 (SCS28) can encode or encrypt messages into standard full decks of 52 cards for covert transport.

+Written in Python and tested on Linux/OS X/Windows.

 1. [Why Use Card Decks?](#why-use-card-decks)
 2. [Example Situation](#example-situation)
 3. [Disclaimer](#disclaimer)